mbwong/mbwong.github.io/content/sections/aboutme.md

 I am an assistant professor in management and strategy with a joint appointment in economics at [HKU Business School](https://www.hkubs.hku.hk/).
 I received my PhD from MIT in 2022 and my BA from Harvard University in 2012.

-I study recent structural shifts in labor, housing, and money markets, and their implications for inequality and institutional adaptation, using a combination of theoretical and empirical approaches.
+I study recent structural shifts in labor, housing, and money markets, and their implications for inequality and institutional adaptation.
 My current projects focus on domestic outsourcing, managers, digital money, and housing policy in Hong Kong.

 I am the research director of local policy research think tank [Citizen Action Design](https://www.projectchange.hk/about-us/our-story/#about-cadl).
 I am also a Fellow of the [HKU CCCW](https://cccw.hku.hk/), an affiliate researcher of the [HKU Jockey Club ESG Research Institute](https://hkujcesgri.hku.hk/), and a member of the [HKU Real Estate Lab](https://relab.hku.hk/).
 My writings have been featured in publications such as SCMP, Ming Pao, HKEJ, and HKET.